flgkd/integer-linear-programming-notes/notes/03-cutting-plane.md

 x^t \in \mathbf{Z}^n,
 $$

-then $x^t$ is feasible for the original integer programming problem.
+then $x^t$ is an optimal solution of the original integer programming problem.
+The algorithm terminates.

-Because $P_t$ is a relaxation that still contains all integer feasible points, $x^t$ is also optimal for the original ILP.

-The algorithm can terminate.

-### Case 2: The LP Solution Is Fractional

-If $x^t$ is not integer, we try to find a valid inequality
+Otherwise, find a valid inequality

 $$
 \alpha^T x \le \beta
 $$

-such that every integer feasible solution satisfies it, but the current LP solution violates it:
+such that

 $$
+\alpha^T x \le \beta
+$$

+is valid for all integer feasible solutions, but

+$$
 \alpha^T x^t > \beta.
 $$

-Then we add this inequality to the relaxation:
+That is, the inequality cuts off the current fractional LP optimum.

+Then update the relaxation by adding this inequality:

 $$
-P_{t+1} = P_t \cap \{ x \mid \alpha^T x \le \beta \}.
+P_{t+1}=P_t \cap \{x \mid \alpha^T x \le \beta\}.
 $$

-Then we solve the new LP relaxation and repeat the process.

-This is the general cutting plane framework.

-## 6. Gomory Fractional Cut⭐

-The general cutting plane framework requires a practical way to find cuts.

-The **Gomory fractional cut** is one of the most classical cuts for pure integer linear programming.

-### 6.1 Basic Idea

-Suppose we solve the LP relaxation of an ILP and obtain an optimal simplex tableau.

-If the LP optimal solution is not integer, then at least one basic variable has a fractional value.
+Increase $t$ and repeat.

+### 4.3 Gomory Fractional Cut: A Valid Inequality That Cuts Off the Fractional LP Optimum

-The Gomory fractional cut uses the row corresponding to such a fractional basic variable to construct a valid inequality that cuts off the current fractional solution.
+The key step in the algorithm is how to construct a valid inequality that cuts off the current fractional optimal solution of the LP relaxation.

-This is why Gomory cuts are closely related to the simplex tableau.

-### 6.2 Tableau Row
+The **Gomory fractional cut** is a classical and relatively easy way to construct such a cut for pure integer programming.

 Suppose a row of the final simplex tableau is written as